Supported by a grant from the New York State Health Foundation

 - Are there innovative tools, models, and best practices that could help improve the discharge planning process and foster informed and timely decisions by patients and family caregivers?

 Patients and family caregivers should be able to choose post-acute care providers based on their own priorities and circumstances and informed by provider performance on relevant quality measures.
 Their information needs, preferences, and participation in the decision-making process should help shape the discharge planning process to the extent possible.

-Difficult Decisions About Post-Acute Care and Why They Matter (Difficult Decisions #1)
+Difficult Decisions #1: Difficult Decisions About Post-Acute Care and Why They Matter (view pdf)

-The Illusion of Choice: Why Decisions About Post-Acute Care Are Difficult for Patients and Family Caregivers (Difficult Decisions #2)
+Difficult Decisions #2: The Illusion of Choice: Why Decisions About Post-Acute Care Are Difficult for Patients and Family Caregivers (view pdf)

-Health Care Provider Perspectives on Discharge Planning: From Hospital to Skilled Nursing Facility (Difficult Decisions #3)
+Difficult Decisions #3: Health Care Provider Perspectives on Discharge Planning: From Hospital to Skilled Nursing Facility (view pdf)